 - Personal Care – Stay safe by doing the following: wear a mask (if required/not vaccinated) and wash your hands with soap and water for at least 20 seconds.

 - Water Fountain – Stay safe by doing the following: do not drink directly from the fountain, and use only for filling bottles and cups.

 - Workstation Cleaning – Stay safe by doing the following: wipe the keyboard and mouse with the cleaner provided and leave it wet to air dry.

 Gatherings are generally permitted for faculty, staff and students, both indoors and outdoors, with special approval required for outside visitors at special events.
-All getherings are required to comply with current COVID-19 event modifications.
-Further information can be found here.
+All gatherings are required to comply with current COVID-19 event modifications.

 - When in a classroom

 - When on public transportation

 For fully vaccinated individuals, face coverings will still be required indoors.
 In workplace settings, departments are to continue providing face coverings upon employee request.